West Point, Monrovia

 West Point is a township of the Liberian capital city of Monrovia, located on a 0.53 km2 peninsula which juts out into the Atlantic Ocean between the Mesurado and Saint Paul rivers.
 West Point is one of Monrovia's most densely populated slums.

 Environmental degradation has gradually caused part of the peninsula to erode into the ocean.
 Endemic problems include overpopulation and diseases such as tuberculosis.

 History

 The informal settlement was squatted in the 1940s or 1950s by fishermen.
 An experiment in the 1970s to move people from West Point failed.
 Residents returned despite squalid living conditions.
 People moved back to fish and make a living as informal shopkeepers and service providers close to the city centre.

-During the 2014 Ebola outbreak, the neighborhood was placed under quarantine, such that nobody could enter or leave, a practice known as Cordon sanitaire.
-This drew criticism from health experts and human rights advocates.
-The quarantine was halted after 10 days, and President Ellen Johnson Sirleaf later acknowledged that this decision had been a mistake.
+During the 2014 Ebola outbreak, it was placed under Cordon sanitaire for 18 days.
+This drew criticism from health experts and human rights advocates, and Liberia's president, Ellen Johnson Sirleaf, acknowledged it was a mistake.